apollographql/apollo-client/docs/source/network.md

 Apollo lets you automatically batch multiple queries into one request when they are made within a certain interval.
 This means that if you render several components, for example a navbar, sidebar, and content, and each of those do their own GraphQL query, they will all be sent in one roundtrip.
 This batching supports all GraphQL endpoints, including those that do not implement transport-level batching, by merging together queries into one top-level query with multiple fields.

 To use batching, simply pass a `BatchedNetworkInterface` to the `ApolloClient` constructor.
-You can do so by using  `createBatchingNetworkInterface` instead of `createNetworkInterface`. `createBatchingNetworkInterface` takes a single options object with an additional `batchInterval` option, which determines how long the network interface batches up queries before sending them to the server.
+You can do so by using  `createBatchingNetworkInterface` instead of `createNetworkInterface`. `createBatchingNetworkInterface` takes a single options object (the same as `createNetworkInterface`) with an additional `batchInterval` option, which determines how long the network interface batches up queries before sending them to the server.

 <h3 id="BatchingExample">Batching example</h3>